slurpcode/beast/_posts/2017-12-28-matplotlib-color-maps.md

 ---
 layout: post
-title:  "Matplotlib Color Maps"
+title:  Matplotlib Color Maps
 date:   2017-12-28 11:49:00 +1000
-categories: 'python'
+categories: python
 ---

-Matplotlib provides a variety of color maps that you can style your content with.
+[Matplotlib](https://matplotlib.org){:target="_blank"}{:rel="noopener"} provides a variety of color maps that you can style your content with.

 The next nine lines of code produces the image below: